amirsariri/amirsariri.github.io/research.md

 1. Amir Sariri; The Economics of Advice: Evidence from Startup Mentoring; Management Science, Forthcoming
 2. Álvaro Parra, Ralph A. Winter; <a href="https://www.sciencedirect.com/science/article/pii/S0929119922001341">Early-stage venture financing</a>; Journal of Corporate Finance, 2022
-3. Per Davidsson, Denis Gregoire, Maike Lex; <a href="https://www.sciencedirect.com/science/article/abs/pii/S0883902621000409?via%3Dihub">Venture Idea Assessment (VIA): Development of a needed concept, measure, and research agenda</a>; Journal of Business Venturing, 2021
+3. Per Davidsson, Denis Gregoire, Maike Lex; <a href="https://www.sciencedirect.com/science/article/abs/pii/S0883902621000409">Venture Idea Assessment (VIA): Development of a needed concept, measure, and research agenda</a>; Journal of Business Venturing, 2021

-This data collection project was a part of my doctoral dissertation research and was tremendously supported by guidance from my advisors <a href="https://www.agrawal.ca/">Ajay Agrawal</a>, Joshua Gans, and <a href="https://www.avigoldfarb.com/">Avi Goldfarb</a>.
+This data collection project was a part of my doctoral dissertation research and was tremendously supported by guidance from my advisors <a href="https://www.agrawal.ca/">Ajay Agrawal</a>, <a href="https://www.joshuagans.com/">Joshua Gans</a>, and <a href="https://www.avigoldfarb.com/">Avi Goldfarb</a>.
 I also received funding and support from Creative Destruction Lab, the Strategic Innovation Fund of the Federal Government of Canada, and the RBC Royal Bank's Borealis AI Foundation.

 ---